Tarrasch/ravens-test/README.markdown

 greater than `0.9`.

-The *position* is inferred by considering one of the subfigures as the upperleftmostest one and then I compare how much translated the current image is in both dimensions.
+The *position* is inferred by considering one of the subfigures as the upper leftmost one and then I compare how much translated the current image is in both dimensions.

 ### Extracting nested subfigures